population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 [^appendix_regional]: Appendix @fig:mobility_regional_workplaces
 through Appendix @fig:mobility_regional_residential
-show the percentage change in the number of visitors to workplaces to groceries or pharmacies, to transit stations, to parks, and the percentage change in the time spent at residential locations.
+show the percentage changes in the number of visitors to workplaces to groceries or pharmacies, to transit stations, to parks, and the percentage change in the time spent at residential locations.
 Although the workplace mobility data appear to have broader coverage we